CEMeNT-PSAAP/MCDC/docs/source/user_guide/materials_and_multigroup.rst

        group=([0, 1], [0.25, 0.75]),
    )

-``group`` is a general transport-mode state; neutron multigroup transport uses it as the neutron energy-group index.
+The physics using ``group`` determines its meaning.
+Neutron multigroup transport uses it as the neutron energy-group index.
 If both variables are supplied, the group takes precedence over energy only for shared-grid neutron multigroup transport.
 The tally equivalents are the separate ``group`` and ``energy`` filters described in :doc:`tallies`.